melkypie/resource-packs/README.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:

+08-Aug-2020:

+- Remade around 50% current sprites, more details below
+- RESIZABLE_MODE -folder redone
+- FIXED_MODE -folder redone
+- Remade chatbox, report_abuse button and pointy swords
+- Remade the tabs and tab areas to match the RS3 Legacy interface
+- Remade the dialogue borders to match the RS3 Legacy interface
+- Remade most of the buttons to match the RS3 Legacy interface

 04-Aug-2020:

 - Cleaned up alot of sprites in the BUTTONS -folder
 - Remade the bank tabs and buttons
 - Remade the compass